What is Break-Even Point in Accounting?

 Example #1

 Let us take the example of ASD Inc. to illustrate the computation of the B.E.P in accounting.
-It is an office stationery manufacturing company and currently, it is in the process of setting up a new unit for the manufacturing card holder.
+It is an office stationery manufacturing company, and it is currently setting up a new unit for the manufacturing card holder.
 The annual fixed cost is expected to be $160,000, while the variable cost per unit will be $0.90, which includes raw material costs and direct labor expenses.
-Determine at what level of production the cardholder manufacturing unit will start booking profit if the selling price of each cardholder is$2.50.
+Determine at what production level the cardholder manufacturing unit will start booking profit if the selling price of each cardholder is$2.50.

 Solution: